 15ml (0.5oz) dry red wine

-If you consider using another hazelnut liqueur, be aware that this will quite certainly lead to a very different result, as Frangelico has a super unique and distinct taste.
+If you think about using another hazelnut liqueur, be aware that Frangelico has a unique and distinct taste, and the drink will likely turn out very differently.